mediamonks/pota/CONTRIBUTING.md

 [removed support for this feature](https://devblogs.microsoft.com/typescript/announcing-typescript-4-5-rc/#esm-nodejs) and the accompanying `module` types `nodenext` and `node12`.

-So instead of rewritting code back to CJS, the project will continue using a stable version of nightly TypeScript, to continue properly supporting ESM.
+So instead of rewriting code back to CJS, the project will continue using a stable version of nightly TypeScript, to continue properly supporting ESM.